launchdarkly/go-server-sdk-dynamodb/README.md

 For more information, see also: [Using a persistent feature store](https://docs.launchdarkly.com/v2.0/docs/using-a-persistent-feature-store).

-## This is prerelease code

-This project is currently in beta.
-The full 1.0.0 release will be done when Go SDK 5.0.0 is released.

 ## Quick setup

 This assumes that you have already installed the LaunchDarkly Go SDK.